 The Crow’s Nest trailhead sign indicates you can park at Mt.
 Baldhead or in the Ox-Bow School of Art lot as long as the campus is closed.
 From the Mt.
 Baldhead parking lot, it is an additional half mile walk each way, making the hike about 3 miles total.

-Have you hiked any of these spectacular trails?
-Any other Saugatuck favorites you’d add to this list?
+Have you explored any of these spectacular hiking trails in Saugatuck, Michigan?
+Any other nearby favorites you’d add to this list?
 I’d love to hear from you in the comments below!